 Replacing palm oil with other types of vegetable oil (sunflower, soybean, rapeseed) means that much larger amounts of land actually needs to be used and thus the deforestation problem would get worst, not better.

-This is because palm trees product 4-10 times more oil than other crops per unit of cultivated land, meaning more, not less, virgin rainforest is needed.
+This is because palm trees produce 4-10 times more oil than other crops per unit of cultivated land, meaning more, not less, virgin rainforest is needed.

-The answer is to only use palm oil that comes from certified, sustainably managed forests.
+The answer to the problem is to only use palm oil that comes from certified, sustainably managed forests and not virgin forest.

 These are inspected, audited and certified annual to ensure that no virgin rainforest is used and that all plantations of trees are managed by local farmers in a sustainable way.
 This enables farmers in those areas to improve their livelihoods while protecting the ecosystem.

-The palm oil that we use in our soaps is from accredited RSPO certified plantations.
+The palm oil that I use in my soaps is from accredited RSPO certified plantations.

 Here is a link to the RSPO page if you would like to find out more

-So by pledging to only used certified sustainable palm oil in our products, we can be confident that we are not contributing in any way to any further destruction of the habitat that orangutans and many other creatures call home.
+So by pledging to only used certified sustainable palm oil in our products, I can be confident that I am not contributing to any further destruction of the habitat that orangutans and many other creatures call home.